steffenmueller4/steffenmueller4.github.io/_posts/2022-12-26-conways-law-or-how-to-think-about-interdependencies.md

   - Organization
 published: true
 ---
-As a senior engineer, an architect, or an engineering manager, you are often facing situations where you realize interdependencies between your organization and software architecture.
+As a senior engineer, software architect, or engineering manager, we are often facing situations where we realize interdependencies between your organization and software architecture.
 What team should maintain a specific component within a larger architecture or organization?
 How to build a proper architecture serving this or that team?
 How to (re-)structure teams when facing a bigger architecture rework or a new project?